escher-trace/escher-trace.github.io/docs/DataDisplayed.md

 ![Screenshot](../img/CarbonDiagramDisplayRemoveCirclesRed.png){: style='width:600px' }

-Click the red circle and it will be removed.
+Click the red circle to remove it.
 All other circles positions will remain unaffected.

 ![Screenshot](../img/CarbonDiagramDisplayRemoveCirclesRemoved.PNG){: style='width:600px' }